-Can Police Brutality Angeles Cause My Criminal Case To Get Dismissed In Los Angeles?
+Can Police Brutality Cause My Criminal Case To Get Dismissed?

-This is a big question that comes up a lot in criminal defense, especially in Los Angeles County where the police are definitely violent with people.
+This is a big question that comes up a lot in criminal defense, especially in Los Angeles County, California where the police are definitely violent with people.
 They hurt people.
 I’ve seen them break bones, cause stitches and it really doesn’t get your criminal case dismissed, but sometimes it can be used to try to defend you and show that the people have exaggerated in their police report.
-Because any time that the police use any type of physical force against somebody that they’re apprehending related to a criminal case in LA, they have to justify it.
+Because any time that the police use any type of physical force against somebody that they’re apprehending related to a criminal case, they have to justify it.

 The bottom line is, when it comes to criminal defense, I’m arguing all the time to juries, prosecutors and judges that the reason they’ve said so many bad things about my client during their arrest is because they’re trying to justify their own actions.
 They’re trying to justify the fact that they had to use physical force — hurt the person, use violence.
 The reality is, they’re trying to save their butts, because if they do something wrong, not only will they get fired from their job, they could be criminally prosecuted for it.